sk-zk/streetlevel/doc/streetview.md

 When viewing Google Maps with satellite imagery in globe view and zooming into a spot, it makes this API call.
 This is useful because 1) it allows for fetching coverage for a whole area, and 2) there are various hidden/removed locations which cannot be found by any other method (unless you access them by pano ID directly).

-Note, however, that only ID, lat and lon of the most recent coverage are returned.
-The rest of the metadata must be fetched manually one by one.
+Note, however, that only ID, latitude and longitude of the most recent coverage are returned.
+The rest of the metadata, as well as historical panoramas, must be fetched manually one by one.

-**tile_x**, **tile_y**: X and Y coordinate of the tile in Google Maps at zoom level 17.
+**tile_x**, **tile_y**: X and Y coordinate of the tile at zoom level 17 (in the Slippy Map aka XYZ format).
 **session**: A [session object](https://docs.python-requests.org/en/master/user/advanced/#session-objects).

 #### <code>get_coverage_tile_by_latlon(<em>lat: float, lon: float, session: Session = None</em>) -> List[StreetViewPanorama]</code>
-As above, but for fetching a tile on which a lat/lon coordinate is located.
+As above, but for fetching the tile on which a point is located.

 #### <code>lookup_panoid(<em>panoid: str, download_depth: bool = False, locale: str = "en", session: Session = None</em>) -> StreetViewPanorama | None</code>
 Fetches metadata of a specific panorama.
+Returns `None` if nothing was found.

+Unfortunately, [as mentioned on this page](https://developers.google.com/maps/documentation/tile/streetview#panoid_response), pano IDs are not stable, so a request that works today may return nothing a few months into the future.

 **panoid**: The pano ID.
 **download_depth**: Whether to download and parse the depth map.